-The HA7062D Application GUI calculates a 'xCorr SNR' trace for all cross correlation measurements.
+The HA7062C Application GUI calculates a 'xCorr SNR' trace for all cross correlation measurements.
 This appears as a shaded trace/area on the plot and is shown in the figures below.
 The xCorr SNR trace shows the degree to which cross correlation has improved a measurement and provides a confidence interval by displaying measurement margin.

 When the measured trace is approximately the same as the shaded trace, more cross correlations will improve the measurement.
-When the measured noise is significantly higher than the shaded trace, there is no benefit to increasing the number of correlations.
+When the measured noise is significantly higher (about 6dB or more) than the shaded trace, there is no benefit to increasing the number of correlations.